BMI. Quite possibly the least favored topic of any patient.

 Discussing a patient’s BMI can cause frustration because, quite frankly, most people feel judged when looking at what appears to be a grading scale for how well or poorly they have managed their weight.
 That frustration can then lead to a poorly developed relationship with your dietitian or provider which studies show can negatively affect a patient’s outcomes.
 So let’s review some facts about this topic to set you up for success.

 Most people can answer what BMI stands for, Body Mass Index.
 But few can define it.
 BMI is a very simple equation of a person’s weight (in kilograms) divided by their height (in meters squared).
 That’s it.
 On its own, easy math which anyone can do given the correct conversion units.
-Interpretation of BMI, on the other hand, is not quite as straight-forward.
+Interpretation of Body Mass Index, on the other hand, is not quite as straight-forward.

 - BMI is NOT a definitive indicator of health.
 There are individuals who have a “healthy” BMI who develop chronic diseases like diabetes and there are others with an “obese” BMI who have no major health issues to speak of.
-BMI is only one statistic in a combination of information we use to interpret overall health.
+Body Mass Index is only one statistic in a combination of information we use to interpret overall health.

 - BMI is NOT an estimation of attractiveness.
 Yes, I have had patients who have asked if they will be pretty at a certain weight based on BMI.
 No, I cannot answer that for them.
 As the old saying goes, beauty is in the eye of the beholder.
 This means that beauty or attractiveness is subjective and differs from one person to the next.
 It cannot be measured with objective data.
 In order to see yourself as beautiful, you should look at your qualities rather than your measurements.